EOSIO/welcome/docs/80_tutorials/10_bios-boot-sequence.md

 pwd
 ```

 Make note of the current full directory path printed in the terminal at the end of the script output.
-The current directory will be referred to as `EOSIO_BOOT_DIRECTORY`.
+The current directory will be referred to later as `EOSIO_BOOT_DIRECTORY`.

 ### 1.9.
 Deploy the eosio.token contract